artart222/CodeArt/README.md

 * You can install lsp for a language with `:LspInstall <language>`
 * and you can install treesitter with `:TSInstall <language>`

+#### This plugin use many nerd fonts icons and it's better you have a nerd font.
+Installer will install Jetbrains mono by default for you so you can choose it for you terinal

 <a id="update"></a>
 ## ⬆️📅 How to update CodeArt:
 Run `:CodeArtUpdate` inside NeoVim after that restart NeoVim and run `:PackerSync` and after that again restart NeoVim!\